maelfabien/Multimodal-Emotion-Recognition/README.md

 ## In a nutshell

 We developped a multimodal emotion recognition platform to analyze the emotions of job candidates, in partnership with the French Employment Agency.

 We analye facial, vocal and textual emotions, using mostly deep learning based approaches.
 We deployed a web app using Flask :

 ![image](/Presentation/Images/webapp2.png)

-The tool can be accessed here : https://emotion.onrender.com/
+The tool can be accessed from the WebApp repository, by installing the requirements and launching `main.py`.

 We have also written a paper on our work : https://www.overleaf.com/read/xvtrrfpvzwhf